bluem-development/bluem-woocommerce/readme.txt

 It is possible to programmatically block display and functionality on your site based on the verification status.
 Please contact us if you are interested in developing this in your site.

-=== IBAN name check ===
-Coming soon

-== Frequently asked questions ==
-Coming soon

-== Upgrade Notice ==
-Please deactivate and delete any previous versions of this plug-in prior to 1.1 to prevent naming conflicts to occur.
-Your settings will still be saved.

 == Changelog ==
 - 1.3.5: Improved stability of core services, improved speed and layout
 - 1.3.1: Added optional IP checking for country-filtering; improved stability